Audio and Oral History Archives

-The OHS audio collections contain recordings on a variety of formats, including reel tapes, cassettes, phonograph records, and wire recordings.
+The archives contain recordings on a variety of formats including reel tapes, cassettes, phonograph records, and wire recordings.
 The content of these recordings includes radio broadcasts, music, political speeches, and legislative sessions.
-There are also a wide variety of American Indian and Folklife recordings within the collections.
-Most of the audio collections remain unprocessed, but many of the materials may be found in the Online Catalog.
-OHS is in the process of digitizing certain audio collections to facilitate both preservation and access.
+There is also a variety of American Indian and folklife recordings within the collections.
+Most of the audio collections remain unprocessed, but many of the materials may be found in the online catalog.

-The Oral History Collection includes approximately 3,000 recorded interviews pertaining to a wide range of Oklahoma topics.
-The interviews date from 1956 to the present day.
+The oral histories include approximately three thousand recorded interviews pertaining to a wide range of topics.
+The interviews date from 1956 to the present.
 Most of the collection dates from the early 1980s to the late 1990s.
-The most common formats are: cassette, VHS, DVD, and digital.
+The most common formats are cassette, VHS, DVD, and digital files.
 Recordings in this collection range from twenty minutes to eight hours, with the average being one to two hours.

-Saturday access to oral histories must be requested by 3:00pm on Friday.
-Only select interviews have transcripts.
-These transcripts are available in the Online Catalog.
+Saturday access to oral histories must be requested by 4 p.m. on Friday.
+Only select interviews have transcripts, These are available in the online catalog.

 Audio collection coverage is intended to be broad, general, and balanced, providing an extensive range of genres representing history related to Oklahoma.
-Please contact the Audio Department before bringing materials to the Research Center.
-Our staff will need to assess your donation to determine whether it is possible to accept the materials.
+Please contact us before bringing materials to the Research Center.
+Our staff will need to assess your donation to determine if it is possible to accept the materials.

 - Library of Congress National Jukebox - historical sound recordings online www.loc.gov/jukebox/